 We have an academic program that is highly demanding.
 More ▼

 The School of Law provides a liberal arts legal education designed to assist talented students in developing strong moral character, disciplined and creative minds, and superb professional skills for purposeful lives of leadership and service to their communities.
 We intend that all students think, speak, and write sensibly, make relevant and valid judgments, discriminate among values, and maintain the highest standards of professional excellence.
 In short, we seek to produce graduates ready to deliver the best possible legal services to their clients and communities.
 To accomplish this goal, our course of instruction is unusually rigorous and demanding.
 Our faculty holds students to the highest expectations in thinking, preparation, and application.
 Success comes only as students are fully engaged in learning to analyze the law, construct and evaluate legal arguments, and resolve legal problems.

 Our small class sizes help foster an intellectual community that is focused and determined, yet personal and supportive.
 Students have to work hard here, but they develop a sense of community with their professors and classmates and they appreciate the academic demands as they enter the practice of law confident that they're fully prepared.
 Close ▲

-We bring together the theoretical and practical More ▼
+We bring together the theoretical and practical to produce thoughtful, talented lawyers.
+More ▼

 Part of Campbell's demanding nature comes from our conviction that legal education must be a genuinely "professional" education, combining theoretical inquiry with practical skills.
 Whether engaged in litigation, transactions, or any other type of practice or public service, a good lawyer must have extensive knowledge and exceptional professional skills.
 Not only is the Campbell program academically challenging, but it also provides students with comprehensive skills training in planning, counseling, negotiation, legal drafting, trial and appellate advocacy, and alternative forms of dispute resolution.